KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-13-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 ---

 <p>
 In this continued blog, we will talk about the details of implementation and experiments.
-Our python code is available <a href="" target="_blank">here</a>.
+Our python code is available <a href="https://github.com/KaikaiZhao/Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models---Tutorial" target="_blank">here</a>.
 It follows the formulas presented in the preceding blogs closely.
 Besides, it is by no-means optimized, rather, it is supposed to be easy to read and easy to understand.
 If you have any questions with reading the code, please feel free to email me:zhaokai@iu.edu.
 </p>

 ### Experiments